wulab/nd004-linux-server-configuration/README.md

 ## Install

-Docker Compose is required to run the script.
+Docker Compose is required to run this app.
 Please refer to [Install Docker Compose](https://docs.docker.com/compose/install/) if you don't have one on your system.